BrickspaceLab/space-toolkit/README.md

 Space has a number of useful features that make it a developer friendly theme to work with out of the box.

-- **Fast and reliable**: From the very beginning, we've made sure Paper works fast and reliably by using the latest browser-supported features.
+- **Fast and reliable**: From the very beginning, we've made sure Space works fast and reliably by using the latest browser-supported features.
 Don't worry if you're still using an older browser, our progressive enhancement ensures you'll still have the best experience.
 - **Works with JavaScript disabled**: We want everyone to have access to your store, so we've minimized the use of JavaScript.
 Even if someone has disabled JavaScript, we've got you covered with excellent fallbacks for core functionality.
-- **Easily extendable**: We've built Paper with a modular approach, so it's super simple to extend and customize.
+- **Easily extendable**: We've built Space with a modular approach, so it's super simple to extend and customize.
 We use Tailwind CSS to give you an easy approach to styling, and Alpine.js to add interactivity without weighing you down.
-- **Meets all standards for theme store**: Paper meets all the [requirements](https://shopify.dev/docs/themes/store/requirements) for the Shopify theme store.
+- **Meets all standards for theme store**: Space meets all the [requirements](https://shopify.dev/docs/themes/store/requirements) for the Shopify theme store.

 ---